jasonsbarr/functional/README.md

 # The Standard Library for Fluent, Functional Programming in JavaScript

-I love functional programming, but I also love the fluent interface with chained method calls you get with a well-designed object-oriented library.

 The [documentation](https://github.com/jasonsbarr/functional/wiki) is a work in progress.

 I'm pretty sure there are still tons of bugs, so if you find any feel free to let me know or submit a pull request.